 He was a mongoose, rather like a little cat in his fur and his tail, but quite like a weasel in his head and habits.
 His eyes and the end of his restless nose were pink; he could scratch himself anywhere he pleased, with any leg, front or back, that he chose to use; he could fluff up his tail till it looked like a bottle-brush, and his war-cry, as he scuttled through the long grass, was: ‘_Rikk-tikk-tikki-tikki-tchk!_’

-Kipling’s work clamors with voices.
-Shouts, catcalls, different dialects … You can feel the dust and heat of India in them, the cacophony of accents, the world … These are not poems in quiet isolation.
-They rustle, rumble, jostle for position … Kipling has his ear to the ground.
+Kipling’s work clamors with voices: shouts, catcalls, dialects.
+You can feel the dust and heat of India in them, the cacophony of accents, the large bustling world.
+These are not poems in quiet isolation.
+They rustle, rumble, jostle for position.
+Kipling has his ear to the ground.

 The Cat.
 He walked by himself.
 He went through the wet Wild Woods, waving his wild tail, and walking by his wild lone.

 I think that is marvelous.
 Those words actually helped explain me to myself.